malaria-atlas-project/generic-mbg/README.rst

      The latter would take Gaussian realizations, pass them through the inverse-logit function, and multiply age-correction factors as needed.

-  Behavior 1 is used for map generation, and behavior 2 is used to generate samples for predictive validation.
+  Behavior 1 is used for prior realization and map generation, and behavior 2 is used to generate samples for predictive validation.